dlevsha/compalex/README.md

 # README

 ## What is Compalex?
 Compalex is a lightweight script to compare two database schemas.
-It support MySQL, MS SQL Server and PostgreSQL.
+It supports MySQL, MS SQL Server and PostgreSQL.

 ## Requirements
-Nasgrate is only supported by PHP 5.4 and up with PDO extension.
+Compalex is only supported by PHP 5.4 and up with PDO extension.

 ## Installation
 	$ git clone https://github.com/dlevsha/compalex.git
 	$ cd compalex

 Open `config.php` and uncomment required configuration section.
 For example MySQL section.
-This section describes two connection each of compared databases.
+This section describes two connections each of compared databases.

 	// MySQL sample config
 	define('FIRST_DSN',  'mysql://login:password@localhost/compalex_test_1');